 ● Using lights during the day: Having the lights on in the kitchen during the day is an all too common occurrence.
 Folks tend to use artificial light during the day as a kind of ‘filler’ light but most of the time the ambient natural light is enough and the filler light is really just a superfluous waste of energy.
 Same thing in the bathroom.
 If there’s a window in the bathroom pull the curtains and let in the light.
 If you’re worried about privacy apply a privacy film to the window that will let in the light and keep out prying eyes.

-● Letting the vampires in: Just about everyone has gone out at some point and left the computer, printer, TV, DVD player, cable box etc. powered up.
-Instead of letting these vampire appliances suck the life blood of energy out of your home make sure to turn off the computer properly and plug the rest of your devices into power strips.
-Just flip the switch on the power strip before you leave the house and you’ll be doing the planet a favour.
+● Letting the vampires in: Just about everyone has gone out at some point and left the computer, printer, TV, DVD player, cable box, etc. powered up.
+Instead of letting these vampire appliances suck the lifeblood of energy out of your home make sure to turn off the computer properly and plug the rest of your devices into power strips.
+Just flip the switch on the power strip before you leave the house and you’ll be doing the planet a favor.

 Other ways heating and air conditioning systems are unnecessarily taxed include:

 ● Lighting an entire room when task-specific lighting would suffice.